vikingwarior/dumb-tube/README.md

 An extension to help those who want to use youtube for learning, but often end up being distracted and wasting time

 ## Features:
-- Disable all the videos on homepage
+- Remove all the videos from Youtuve Landing Page
 - Remove notifications icon
 - Remove suggested tab when watching a video
 - Remove End of the video suggestions